 Property Description Category In the Category box, type or select the filter category in which the customized field is to be included.
-To create a new category, type the category name in the Category box.
-The new category is automatically added to the Field tree Since the filter categories and the fields they include are predefined and non-configurable, you cannot include a customized field in an existing filter category (General , Applications , Time Conditions).
+To create a new category, type a unique category name in the Category box.
+The category name is not case sensitive.
+The new category is automatically added to the Field tree.
+Since the filter categories and the fields they include are predefined and non-configurable, you cannot include a customized field in an existing filter category (General , Applications , Time Conditions).
 Instead, you must either select the Default Category or create a new filter category for the customized field.
 Sample Value To see a preview of the field in either Grid view or the Request details tab, type a sample value in the Sample Value box.
 You will only see a preview if you configure the field to be displayed in either Grid view or the Request details tab.
 Sortable Select Sortable to be able to sort according to the selected field in the Change Control Management application.
-Filterable Select Filterable to add the field to the Filter Definition pane.
-In the Filter Layout tab, you define how the field will appear in the Filter Definition pane.

-Note: The Gridable check box indicates whether the selected field is of a type that can be displayed in the grid.
-This check box is not editable.
+Only fields that are displayable in the grid can be made sortable.
+If a field cannot be displayed in the grid, the sortable option is disabled.
+Filterable Select Filterable to enable the field to be used as one of the filter criteria.
+In the Filter Layout tab, you define how the field should appear in the Filter Definition pane.
+Gridable (not editable) The check box indicates whether the selected field is of a type that can be displayed in the grid.
+This check box is not editable